Clrrxx/Turn-Based-Game-Assignment/README.md

 Each entity has their own fixed action value which ticks down until their action value reaches 0, in which they will proceed to take a turn.
 After turn is done, AV resets.
 Each increase in difficulty will incurr more waves of enemies, with Easy difficulty only have 1 wave and hard having 3 waves.
 The player is only allowed to take 2 items with them and the items can stack.

+Update:
+Refactored all the classes abiding by SOLID design principles.
+Now with Strategies and Status Effects, code can be updated much easier without snowballing effects.
+Implemented the use of modern Java as well.